• Skip to primary navigation

 Meats that are high in fat are not suitable for long-term storage unless placed back into a freezer.
 Fat turns rancid and becomes unsafe to eat.

-• Hamburger can be dehydrated, but I suggest boiling hamburger instead of browning, and using the leanest hamburger meat you can find (and again, storing in the freezer for safest storage).
+• Hamburger meat can be dehydrated, but I suggest boiling hamburger instead of browning and using the leanest hamburger meat you can find (and again, storing in the freezer for the most optimal storage).
+It can be removed for short-term needs.

 • Jerky - Use safe jerky techniques, recipes, temperatures, and storage.